Birmingham Ground Gas Protection

 How does ground-gas occur?

-In the past ground gases where not perceived as a risk to users and the buildings themselves.
+Ground gases weren’t considered to be a threat to buildings and users in the past.
 As it is becoming increasingly difficult to find suitable sites for development, there has been an increase in the number of brownfield sites.
 However, brownfield sites can contain soil and ground pollutants.

 Because of increased awareness about the dangers, the Environment Agency has created new legislation that is more strict in dealing with ground gas issues.
 It has been adopted across the country by local authorities.